nslookup command on Linux

 The [no]debug option

-This is a Boolean option.
+It is a Boolean option.
 The default value of this option is off.
 If we turn it on, the nslookup command displays response messages the nameserver receives from the authoritative nameserver for the specified domain name.
-Without this option, it only displays the answer to the query.
+Without this option, it only shows the answer to the query.

 The following command displays only the answer to the query.